Airline Chargebacks: Fraud and Consumer Dispute Trends

 • False third-party sales (triangulation schemes): Numerous third-party services mistakenly engage in triangulation fraud, where a legitimate merchant resells tickets delivered by a fraudster.
 To complicate the issue, criminals themselves are now using eCommerce channels to create fake travel agencies where they employ fake arbitrage or credit card scams.
 Such acts will continue to impact the aviation industry and result in immediate customer disputes.

-With the return of fraudulent activity, airlines need fraud solutions that can help catch travel chargebacks
+With the return of fraudulent activity, airlines need fraud solutions that can help catch travel chargebacks.

 Trend #3: Customer Service and Personnel Challenges